brunoNetId/brunonetid.github.io/_posts/2019-07-09-camel-observability-openshift.md

     https://{url-jaeger-ui}/trace/5dc43137830aa90a

-where `{url-jaever-ui}` is the address of the UI console, and which gives us the following rendering:
+where `{url-jaeger-ui}` is the address of the UI console, and which gives us the following rendering:

 ![]({{ site.baseurl }}/assets/img/posts/observability/kibana-issue-02.png)